 Instead of cooking oatmeal on the stove, consider baking it in the roaster oven for a few minutes.
 This lets you cook the oatmeal without needing to keep an eye on it.

-Grease a loaf pan and use the same oatmeal recipe that you would for the stovetop.
+Grease a loaf pan and use the same oatmeal recipe for the stovetop.
 Once you prepare the ingredients, pour them into the loaf pan.

 Most oatmeal recipes can bake at 350°F for about a half-hour before they finish.